fogfish/dynamo/example/relational/README.md

 **As an author I want to publishes an article to system ...**

 Fundamentally, there are no difference what data type does application write to DynamoDB.
-It is all about type instantiation using right composite key
+It is all about type instantiation structure with right composite key

 ```go
 article := Article{